-VANCOUVER, British Columbia — February 11, 2020 — Draganfly Inc. (“Draganfly” or the “Company”), an award-winning, industry-leading manufacturer within the commercial Unmanned Aerial Systems (“UAS”), Remotely Piloted Aircraft Systems (“RPAS”), and unmanned vehicle sectors, today announced it has opened a new U.S. office on North Carolina State University’s (“NC STATE”) Centennial Campus.
+VANCOUVER, British Columbia — February 11, 2020 — Draganfly Inc. — an award-winning manufacturer within the commercial Unmanned Aerial Systems (UAS), Remotely Piloted Aircraft Systems (RPAS), and unmanned vehicle sectors — today announced it has opened a new U.S. office on North Carolina State University’s (NC State) Centennial Campus.

-Centennial Campus, in the heart of North Carolina’s research capital, is a unique part of NC STATE dedicated to the convergence of industry, research and academia.
-The campus works with over 70 corporate, government and non-profit partners, in addition to housing over 75 NC State research centers, institutes, laboratories and department units.
+Centennial Campus, in the heart of North Carolina’s research capital, is a unique part of NC State dedicated to the convergence of industry, research and academia.
+The campus works with more than 70 corporate, government and non-profit partners, in addition to housing more than 75 NC State research centers, institutes, laboratories and department units.